RaVeR76/BubbleBobbleBonkers/README.md

 #### User Story : I want to let the developer know if there are any gameplay bugs so they can rectify them or level difficulty suggestions for future updates

 * **Plan**
+I want to add a contact form so that the user can contact me if they come across any bugs that I may have missed with the game.
+They could also suggest various ways to increase level difficulty for future level expansion.
+While I will test this as best as I can & ask family, friends & work colleagues to test my user stories ....
+I still forsee some bugs with it.
+So I think a wee contact form will help keep the game bug free & help me as a developer too.

 * **Implementation**